addzey/addzey.dev/content/about.md

 +++

 # About
-I will be using this as a personal Wiki for my homelab, self-hosted services and tech studies, also as a way to improve my technical documentation skills
+I will be using this as a personal Wiki for my homelab, self-hosted services and tech studies, along the way I hope to improve my technical documentation skills

 Like what you see and think I might be a good fit for your technical team?
 You can contact me on [LinkedIn](https://www.linkedin.com/in/adam-rogers-098466258/)